Prajwal-S-6/Spring-Certification-Path/module-01/Autowiring/README.md

 Is used to enable automatic spring bean dependency resolution.

-1. It can used on fields
+1. It can be used on fields
 2. Constructor
 3. Method